-- Is clearly presented.
+- Is well laid out and structured.

-- Is easy to read and understand.
+- Is easy to read.

 - Has a logical flow of information.

 - Is free from spelling mistakes and grammatical errors.

 The impact of your research

 Consider the outcomes of your research project.
 A good competition entry would include an explanation of how your findings fit within the context of the literature and potential next steps which may include, for example, how you hope to share your findings and how you perceive that the findings could make a difference.